-Most of the components of the RKE2 system are statically compiled with the GoBoring Go compiler implementation that takes advantage of the BoringSSL library.
+Most of the components of the RKE2 system are statically compiled with the GoBoring Go compiler implementation.
 RKE2, from a component perspective, is broken up in a number of sections.
 The list below contains the sections and associated components.

 - API Server

 - Metric Server

 To ensure that all aspects of the system architecture are using FIPS 140-2 compliant algorithm implementations, the RKE2 runtime contains utilities statically compiled with the FIPS enabled Go compiler for FIPS 140-2 compliance.
 This ensures that all levels of the stack are compliant from Kubernetes daemons to container orchestration mechanics.